jasmineyas/splitwise-lunchmoney/README.md

     - issue with this... i dont think SW has tag.
     - IDEA:
       - NO - we store the data somewhere else like in an external database and then I have to deal with storage
       - **YES - I use comments.
-It's fairly easy to create a commnet (just expensive_id and content) and get a comment (expensive_id).** We will be using SW comments for persistence.
+It's fairly easy to create a comment (just content) and get a comment .** We will be using SW comments for persistence.
+Need to check which user posted the comment.
+As multiple users could be running this service. (it's cheaper for users if SW handles the persistence and it doesn't need to be that timely...)
       - How about we alter the name of the transaction? add an appedix? this would be computationally easier to deal with? but comments will at least see a time stamp... when the transaction was synced.
 So that has the timestamp.
 I am still leaning towards comments.
   - [ACTION] Okay taking the comment idea.
 Maybe beside adding the comment,"synced-to-LM", we will post the transaction ID from lunch money as well.
     - [ACTION] UPDATE functionality - maybe we can also just post a snapshop of the transaciton in json format in the comment.... then we can do a text _comparison_.
 If there's anything changed... we can then update the amount owned etc. Then If it's deleted... then also delete the transaction in LM as well.